 Brachioplasty surgery costs in the United States.

-That type of surgery costs around $5,000 and $11,000 in the US.
+The arm lift surgery costs around $5,000 and $11,000 in the US.
 The price varies depending on the surgeon’s expertise and reputation.

 Brachioplasty Surgery Costs in the United Kingdom.